 2. Establish a physical Swedish presence in the region

-The initiative will enable Swedish researchers or experts to be stationed at African universities, university colleges or research institutes.
-Project will include a significant travel budget to enable work in several countries.
+The initiative should enable Swedish researchers or experts to be stationed at African universities, university colleges or research institutes.
+Project should include a significant travel budget to enable work in several countries.
 Those stationed should be able to represent Sweden in a larger part of the region and not only be tied to one geographical point.
 After the project ends, a plan should be in place for continued operation, ensuring the strategic presence independent of Vinnova.

 3. Strengthening skills, technology and frameworks for sustainable mining